Eze-Mz/Notes-from-Intro-to-CS-course/Intro/first-thougts.md

 : is the meaning associated with a syntactically correct string of symbols with no static semantic errors.

 > In programming lenguages there is only one meaning **but may not be what the programmer intended**.
 Programs can not be ambiguous.

+# Program length
+A program for which the maximum running time is bounded bye the length of the program is said to run in **constant time**: n lines of code -> n units of time to run.
+Exists a constant k, such that the program is guaranteed to take no mora than k steps.